simplenetworks/docker-essentials/README.md

 # Docker Essentials

-A Docker image with essential tooling for development and CI/CD (bash, curl, ncftp, ...)
+A Docker image with essential tooling for development and CI/CD (bash, curl, ncftp, git, ...)

 ## Installed Packages